bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Install the O-rings onto all of the thruster penetrators, the lumen penetrator, and the tether penetrator.

 3. Install the penetrators to the end cap in the order shown below.
-Tighten to finger tight, then use the provided wrenches to tighten them an additional ~1/16 of a turn.
+Tighten to finger tight, then use the provided wrench to tighten them an additional ~1/16 of a turn.
 If you can't loosen them with your fingers, they are tight enough.

 	- Thruster 1 (CCW propeller) with red penetrator nut
 	- Thruster 5 (CCW propeller) with red penetrator nut